forresthu/forresthu.github.io/_posts/2017-01-17-Angular 2 development.md

 ### Different of DOM property and HTML element attribute
 DOM is a in memory representation of HTML.
 HTML is static but DOM is a tree and is dynamic.
 HTML attribute initialize DOM properties and then they are done.
 Property values can change; attribute value can't.
+Understaning the difference of property and attribute is crutial for understanding the data binding in the world of Angular.

 ### Service